YuNariai/project_QIAO/README.md

 * Amazon Braket Challenge

-Power-Up plan:
+## Power-Up plan:

 * **NVIDIA** :
-Test our circuit on GPU based simulator which might speed up our development.
+Encoding medical images and run QML circuit needs more than 10 qubits, which could be very slow.
+We need GPU computational power to speed up the coding process that could be slow in available simulators.

-* **AWS**
+* **AWS**:
-Try our circuit on real QPU
+How does this sound?
+AWS Breaket supports several quantum platforms.
+Specifically, IonQ has the advantage of long coherence which is required for our project to train a Randon Quantum Neural Network.

-Project Link:
+## Project Link:

 https://github.com/YuNariai/project_QIAO

-Access to power ups:
+## Access to power ups:

 If you have not yet done it, don't forget to fill in the [form].
 In order to be eligible for power ups, the following fields must be completed with "Yes".